Burzo/electron-forge-ssl-code-sign-plugin/README.md

 ## Prerequisites

+Only tested on `electron-forge` 7.x.

-First, you need to download the CodeSignTool:
+Additionally, you need to download the CodeSignTool:

 - [Download for Windows](https://www.ssl.com/download/codesigntool-for-windows/)